 The DX uses copper pipes filled with refrigerants buried 4 to 6 feet under the ground.
 This system is the oldest of all the GHP models and has the most environmental impact.

-- Corrosion of copper pipes is common in acidic soils, so DX is not suitable for these soils, explains a Green Building expert.
+- Corrosion of copper pipes is common in acidic soils, so DX is not suitable for these soils, explains a member at Geo Exchange Forum.
 To prevent this, soil samples must be collected at the depth they will be installed to check for high concentrations of acids, chlorides, hydrogen sulphides, sulphates or ammonia, making the planning stage expensive.
 Copper is used instead of PVC as it is a better conductor of heat.